All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Clinical data points to Mounjaro (tirzepatide) as the stronger weight loss agent, with average reductions of 15-22% compared to Wegovy's 15-17%.
 Individual responses vary, but the trend consistently favors tirzepatide.

 Off-label prescribing is a standard and legal medical practice.
 Mounjaro's active ingredient, tirzepatide, is the same molecule used in Zepbound, which is FDA-approved for weight loss.
 The safety profile is well-established.
-However, getting insurance to cover off-label use can be difficult.
+But getting insurance to cover off-label use can be difficult.

 Can I switch from Wegovy to Mounjaro?